Pricing Guide 2025

 Strengths:

-• • Most competitive pricing
+• • Competitive value-focused pricing

 • • Modern digital claims process

-• • Flexible plan customization
+• • Flexible plan customisation

-• • Growing provider network
+• • Growing provider network in NZ

 Considerations:

-• • Smaller provider network than Southern Cross
+• • Network smaller than Southern Cross

 • • Some regional coverage limitations